 You may already be aware that your heating and AC equipment needs yearly HVAC (Heating, Ventilation, Air Conditioning) maintenance, but were you aware that you also need to call an expert for annual plumbing maintenance?
-Bryant Heating & Cooling Service Experts offers the Plumbing PLUS™ Maintenance Agreement for Windsor homeowners to help them locate issues before they turn into big problems.
+Bryant Heating & Cooling Service Experts offers the Plumbing PLUS™ Maintenance Agreement for Windsor homeowners to help them uncover issues before they become big problems.
 While we recommend calling immediately for plumbing problems and plan your plumbing maintenance every year, here are a few ways for you to get your home in tip-top plumbing shape for spring.

 - Don’t neglect your water heater maintenance

 If a stench seems to be drifting up through any of the drains in your home, it be a sign that plumbing maintenance is needed.
 A properly functioning drain shouldn’t release a stench into the air.
 Verify there are strains placed in all your drains to prevent hair and other waste from spoiling in the pipes and clogging them up.
 Once you’ve treated them with a common drain cleaner, pour eight pints of water through drains that are not used often.
 This will fill the trap and help to avoid odors from seeping in and stinking up your home.

 Your water heater takes good care of you so make sure you’re returning the favor.
 Remember that newer water heaters have a higher efficiency, so if yours is over 15 years old, it may be about time to start looking into a new one to help make sure you don’t have that sudden burst of cold water for several days.
 Regardless if you plan on investing in a new water heater, there are a couple things you can do to help keep it functioning properly.